 Local facilities and amenities

-Corfe Castle has a thriving community, including a library, primary school and pre-school, regular workshops and social events in the village hall, and a sports pavilion.
+Corfe Castle has a thriving community, including a library, primary school and pre-school, regular workshops and social events in the village hall.
+It also has an active social club and a sports pavilion.

 There is a GP surgery in the village.
 Wareham and Swanage both have community hospitals, with Swanage running a minor injuries unit (8am – 8pm every day).